 Table of Contents

-Sure, it might be tempting to simply purchase a ready-made drone off the shelf, but where’s the fun in that?
-By assembling your very own drone from scratch, you’ll not only gain valuable knowledge about how each component fits together, but you’ll also be better equipped to repair it should anything go wrong.
+Sure, it might be tempting to simply buy a ready-made drone off the shelf—but where’s the fun (and learning) in that?
+By assembling your own drone from scratch, you’ll gain valuable hands-on knowledge about each component and how they all work together.
+You’ll also be much better prepared to troubleshoot and repair your drone if anything goes wrong.

 Mastering the Basics

-As you delve deeper into the world of FPV drones, you may encounter various acronyms and technical jargon.
-Don’t let these terms intimidate you!
-Simply refer to our comprehensive glossary: Decoding Acronyms and Technical Terms in FPV.
+As you explore the world of FPV, you’ll likely encounter many acronyms and technical terms.
+Don’t let these intimidate you!
+When in doubt, refer to our handy glossary: Decoding Acronyms and Technical Terms in FPV.

 Parts List

-If you have a small budget, here is a list of the cheapest 5″ drone parts in 2023.
+If you have a small budget, here is a list of the cheapest 5″ drone parts.

 If you want more options, here is a list of parts that I recommend.